fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/zh/part10c.md

 import Constants from 'expo-constants';
 import { setContext } from '@apollo/client/link/context'; // highlight-line

-// You might need to change this depending on how you have configured the Apollo Server''s URI const { apolloUri } = Constants.manifest.extra;
+// You might need to change this depending on how you have configured the Apollo Server's URI const { apolloUri } = Constants.manifest.extra;

 const httpLink = createHttpLink({